jslootsky/stargazer-public/README.md

 1. Fork and branch from `main`.
 2. Run `npm run lint` before opening pull requests.
 3. Provide screenshots for significant UI changes.

+# Vision
+FOR individuals who are fascinated by the night sky, astrology, and the connection between cosmic events and personal meaning, WHO want an accessible and visually engaging way to explore how the stars and planets aligned at specific moments in time, THE Star Gazer is an interactive web application that allows users to visualize celestial arrangements and discover astrological insights for any chosen date and location.
+UNLIKE traditional astronomy software or generic horoscope websites, OUR PRODUCT combines real-time astronomical data with elegant, user-friendly design to create an immersive experience that bridges science, art, and personal reflection.